TyeMcQueen/terraform-google-certificate-map-simple/README.md

 more easily identify requests that you can just reject, simplifying keeping your endpoint secure and making it easy to remove a lot of noise from your logs.

+The other benefits require the use of DNS-authorized certificates.
+You get this benefit by using a certificate map, even if you use LB-authorized certificates in it.

 ## Basic Usage